Earthchem

 • We strongly encourage US-based researchers to link their NSF award numbers with their ECL datasets.
 This will allow tracking of datasets by award number and demonstrate compliance with Data Management policies of funding agencies.

-• If submitting a compilation dataset, the ECL requires a reference sheet or tab with full citations of all referred publications.
+• If submitting a compilation dataset, the ECL requires the submission of references with full citations of all referred publications.

 By default, the release date of your dataset is set to the date of submission.
 However, the data contributor may select to embargo the submitted data files for up to two years from the date of submission.
 Datasets with a delayed release date have landing pages and are searchable in the ECL even though the associated data files are not available for download.
 This is to ensure compliance with data management policies of funding agencies without releasing the data files upon registration of the DOI.